The Mole (Australian TV series)

 The Mole an Australian adventure reality game show based on the Belgian TV series The Mole, which has been adapted in other countries.

-Following the premise of other versions of the The Mole format, the show features a group of contestants who must collaborate in a series of missions to win money for a Prize Fund, which serves as the game's grand prize.
-However, among the group of contestants is the titular "Mole" - a secret double agent hired by the producers to sabotage the money-making efforts of the group whose identity is unknown to the audience and the other players.
+Following the premise of other versions of The Mole format, the show features a group of contestants who must collaborate in a series of missions to win money for a Prize Fund, which serves as the game's grand prize.
+However, among the group of contestants is the titular "Mole" – a secret double agent hired by the producers to sabotage the money-making efforts of the group whose identity is unknown to the audience and the other players.
 The genuine contestants must find and follow the behaviour of The Mole during the game and the missions.
 The contestant who knows the least about The Mole, as determined by the results of a Quiz, is "Terminated" - eliminated from the game.
 In the end, the player who knows the most about The Mole after participating in the Final Quiz is declared the winner and is awarded the Prize Fund.

 The series aired on Seven Network.
 The series was hosted by actor Grant Bowler in its first four seasons.
 Tom Williams hosted the fifth season, Shura Taft hosted the sixth season.
 The first three seasons, as well as the sixth, all took place in Australia, but the fourth and fifth were set in New Caledonia and New Zealand respectively.
 The first season was produced by Mason Media Group.
 Seasons two to five were produced by Seven and executive-produced by David Mason.
 The sixth season was produced by FremantleMedia Australia.